Country Report for the USA

 There is no prohibition at federal level of corporal punishment in all public and private schools.
 In 1977, the US Supreme Court found that the Eighth Amendment, which prohibits cruel and unusual punishment, did not apply to school students, and that teachers could punish children without parental permission.[7]

-Corporal punishment is unlawful in public schools in 31 states and the District of Columbia, though in some of these there is no explicit prohibition.
-Corporal punishment is unlawful in public and private schools in Iowa, New Jersey, Maryland and New York.
-It is lawful in public and private schools in 19 states.
+Corporal punishment is unlawful in public schools only in 24 states and the District of Columbia, though in some of these there is no explicit prohibition.
+Corporal punishment is prohibited in both public and private schools in 5 states, namely in Illinois, Iowa, New Jersey, Maryland and New York.
+It is lawful in public and private schools in 21 states.[8]

 The Ending Corporal Punishment in Schools Bill 2015 (H.R.
 2268) would have prohibited all corporal punishment, defined as “paddling, spanking, or other forms of physical punishment, however light, imposed upon a student” (s12); it was sent to Committee stage on 12 May 2015 but failed to progress through to enactment.
 The Bill was reintroduced in the 115th Congress as the Ending Corporal Punishment in Schools Bill 2017 (H.R.
 160) but also failed to progress.
 The Ending Corporal Punishment in Schools Bill 2019 (H.R.
 727) was again introduced in January 2019 and referred to the House Committee on Education and Labor.